llkats/llkats.github.io/_posts/2014-06-30-gather-the-singletons.markdown

 moar: true
 ---

+_(Editor's note: This post was actually published Monday, June 30th, 2014, but now I don't want to change the url.
+Herp derp Jekyll.)_

 It's been two and a half years since I moved to San Francisco, and going to the Google SF office is no big deal anymore.

 That was a funny realization -- it used to be such a big deal.
 But I walked in to a meetup last week feeling like I belonged there.
 And I did.
 I've visited the Google SF offices a few times; I've been to bunches of meetups at this point; I've been a professional front end engineer for nearly four years; I can hold my own in a conversation; I have no problem helping myself to free snacks and wine.